Europe by Rail in 2026: Night Trains, Scenic Routes & Pass Strategy

 The European Rail Renaissance of 2026

-European train travel is at its most compelling since the jet era began — the extraordinary Nightjet night train network expansion (ÖBB Vienna–Paris, Vienna–Amsterdam, Vienna–Brussels), the extraordinary new European Sleeper Amsterdam–Barcelona service, the extraordinary Swiss scenic rail network, and the extraordinary value competition between Italy’s Trenitalia and Italo (Super Economy fares from €9 for Rome–Florence on the Frecciarossa).
+European train travel is at its most compelling since the jet era began — the Nightjet night train network expansion (ÖBB Vienna–Paris, Vienna–Amsterdam, Vienna–Brussels), the new European Sleeper Amsterdam–Barcelona service, an expanding Swiss scenic rail network, and fierce value competition between Italy’s Trenitalia and Italo (Super Economy fares from €9 for Rome–Florence on the Frecciarossa).

 Three reasons 2026 is the best year for European rail travel: